 We are very good at interpreting our own and other people's beliefs and intentions, even if they are different to our own.
 This is known as theory of mind.
 We are interested in how this changes as we age and how it may interact with awareness of emotions.

-Charlotte Gove (funded by the Experimental Psychology Society) & Gavin Stewart are working on this study.
+Work in this area has been comlpeted by Charlotte Gove (funded by the Experimental Psychology Society) & Gavin Stewart.

 We are currently looking for volunteers for this study.
 If you are over 60 and interested in finding out more, please follow the link below and quote "Understanding Others".